Two of Caterpillar's five group presidents retiring

-Oct 11 (Reuters) - Two of Caterpillar Inc’s five group presidents are retiring, a loss of key talent as the world’s largest maker of tractors, excavators and other heavy equipment tries to navigate the rough global economy.
+(Reuters) - Two of Caterpillar Inc’s (CAT.N) five group presidents are retiring, a loss of key talent as the world’s largest maker of tractors, excavators and other heavy equipment tries to navigate the rough global economy.

 The construction industries unit brought in roughly 34 percent of Caterpillar’s 2011 revenue.